Antarctic Conservation Act

 Applicants should note that processing a permit application takes approximately 90 days.
 During this time a summary of the permit application is published in the Federal Register (a required 30-day public comment period [Section 670.9(g)]) so that any member of the public can comment on it.
 The Foundation evaluates the public comments and performs an internal review.
 It then approves the application, approves it with modifications, or disapproves it.

-Office of Polar Programs, Room 755
+Division of Polar Programs, Room 755

 National Science Foundation

 4201 Wilson Boulevard